Diloma aridum

 Diloma aridum is a species of small sea snail, a marine gastropod mollusc in the family Trochidae.
 This species is a part of the broader genus Diloma that engrosses other marine gastropods like Diloma aethiops and Diloma bicanaliculatum.

 Diloma aridum is primarily found on sheltered mid-tidal rocks in the Chatham Islands and Auckland Islands and is habitual to specific regions in New Zealand.

 Description

-The height of the shell attains 19 mm, its diameter 17 mm.
+The height of the shell attains 19 mm, its diameter is 17 mm.
 It is a purplish-black marine snail with pale yellow flecks in appearance.

 Distribution

 This marine species is endemic to Chatham Islands, New Zealand and Auckland Islands and occurs on sheltered mid-tidal rocks.